tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/分块上传/AbortMultipartUpload_intl_en.md

 ## Description
-This API (Abort Multipart Upload) is used to abort a multipart upload and delete the uploaded parts.
-When you call this API, if there is a request that is uploading a part using the Upload Parts API, the request will fail.
-If the UploadId does not exist, 404 NoSuchUpload will be returned.
+This API is used to abort a multipart upload and delete the uploaded parts.
+If you call this API and there is an `Upload Part` request that is using the multipart upload, the request will fail.
+If the `uploadId` does not exist, `404 NoSuchUpload` will be returned.

->  It is recommended that you either complete or abort the multipart upload in a timely manner, as the parts that have been uploaded but not completed will take up storage space and incur storage fees.
+> !
+It is recommended to either complete or abort a multipart upload as early as possible, as the uploaded parts of an incomplete multipart upload will take up storage capacity and incur storage fees.

 ## Request